-My personal experience with stroke took place in an operating theatre undergoing aneurysm surgery.
+My personal experience with “code stroke” took place in an operating theatre undergoing aneurysm surgery.
 While surgeons worked to wire a larger aneurysm, a second smaller one ruptured.
-What should have been a two day stay in hospital stretched into 6 weeks, in and out of ICU with a 2 week stay in the Stroke Rehabilitation Ward.
-Although I had not had an actual stroke, a brain bleed qualifies and can produce the same deficits as stroke.
-What I observed on that Rehabilitation Ward was an education on the importance of healthy living and avoidance of stroke which can change life in a moment.
+What should have been a two-day stay in hospital stretched into 6 weeks, in and out of ICU with a 2-week stay in the Stroke Rehabilitation Ward.
+Although I had not had an actual stroke, a brain bleed qualifies and can produce the same deficits as a stroke.

 What is Stroke?